capacitor-community/background-geolocation/README.md

 ```

 ### iOS
-Specify both the `NSLocationAlwaysUsageDescription` and `NSLocationAlwaysAndWhenInUseUsageDescription` in `Info.plist.`.
+Specify the following keys in `Info.plist.`:

 ```xml
 <dict>